Skip to main content

 R-22 vs. R-410A

 If your system uses R-22 (installed before 2010), we have an honest conversation about repair vs. replacement.
-R-22 is expensive and becoming scarce.
-A moderate refrigerant recharge for an R-22 system can cost $400–$700 — money better applied toward a new, efficient R-410A or R-32 system.
+R-22 is expensive and becoming scarce — that cost is often better applied toward a new, efficient R-410A or R-32 system.

 We always quote leak repair before adding refrigerant.
 You know the full cost before we proceed.